cjackson202/AOAI-FED-CIV-Workshop/README.md

 # Azure OpenAI Workshop

 This repository contains examples for creating efficient large language model prompts and embedding applications.
-Spcifically this repositiry includes:
+Specifically this repository includes:
 - 7 best practices for implementing prompt egineering in LLM applications.
 - 3 Python scripts that demonstrate how to use Azure OpenAI Embeddings to create embedding models.